oh-my-post

 %POSH_THEMES_PATH%

 There, we would create a JSON file containing the configuration of our Theme.
-However, it will be normal to work based on one of the existing Jsons and modify it to our liking, instead of starting from scratch.
+However, it is normal to work based on one of the existing JSON files and modifying it to our liking, rather than starting one from scratch.

-In either case, whether with one of the predefined Themes or with our own Theme, we must modify the configuration file to indicate that it loads the Theme during the startup of PowerShell.
+In any case, whether with one of the predefined Themes or with our own Theme, we will have to modify the configuration file to indicate that it loads the Theme during PowerShell startup.

 Where ‘default.json’ is the name of the Theme we want to apply.

-Another interesting improvement that we can include in our Windows Terminal is to add Git compatibility to the PowerLine.
-To do this, we would install the posh-git module using the following command
+Another interesting improvement we can include in our Windows Terminal is adding Git compatibility to the PowerLine.
+For this we would install the posh-git module using the following command

 Install-Module posh-git -Scope CurrentUser